eddykill/Franklin_Bot/README.md

 ##show how long i have been online or offline for
 !uptime

+##shows how long you have been in this chat for in total
+!inchat

 ##show your points, you get 1 points every minute
 !points